dataiku/dss-plugin-onnx-exporter/README.md

 - `Batch size` (int) [optional]: Batch size of the model's input
 - `Force input/output to Float (32 bits)` (int): Some runtimes do not support `Double`.
 Uncheck if your runtime supports `Double`

-### Convert Keras .h5 model to onnx macro
+### Convert Keras .h5 model to onnx recipe

 1. Put a .h5 model file obtained through Keras's model.save() method into a DSS Managed Folder
-2. Go to DSS flow
+2. Go to flow
 3. Click on the folder
 4. In the right panel in the Plugin recipes section, click on `ONNX exporter` #TODO add image
 5. Click on the `Convert Keras .h5 model` option in the modal